 - Location: Upper State Park Rd, Morro Bay, CA 93442

-From Highway 1 you will want to get off on S Bay Blvd then turn right on Main St and then right again on Park View Drive.
-Near the golf course, you will make a sharp right and drive along Upper State Park Road till it ends at a parking lot for Black Hill Trail.
+From Highway 1, you will want to get off on S Bay Blvd, then turn right on Main St and right again on Park View Drive.
+Near the golf course, you will make a sharp right and drive along Upper State Park Road until it ends at a parking lot for Black Hill Trail.

-After a few switchbacks, you will start to get above the trees at the golf course and get some of those fantastic views of the rock out in the distance.
+After a few switchbacks, you will start to get above the trees and the golf course and get fantastic views of the rock out in the distance.

-Continuing on, you will also start to see a view of the Morro Bay Estuary which is unique as well.
+Continuing on, you will also start to see a view of the Morro Bay Estuary, which is beautiful as well.

 Shortly after that, you will make it to the top of the hill where there is a small dirt patch and a few rocks to sit on.

-At the summit, you get 360-degree views of the coast and Morro Rock one way, the estuary in another direction and the volcanic mountains that make up the nine sisters in yet another.
-Black Hill is the last of the nine sisters that you can actually hike, with a few of the other fun ones to hike being Bishops Peak and Cerro San Luis.
+At the summit, you will get 360-degree views of the coast and Morro Rock one way, the estuary in another, and the volcanic mountains that make up the nine sisters in yet another.
+Black Hill is the last of the nine sisters that you can hike, with a few of the other fun ones to hike being Bishops Peak and Cerro San Luis.

 Black Hill Trail is a great short hike in the area, let me know what you think if you get a chance to check it out.